-This section introduces a few advanced SQL Server 2016 licensing scenarios to help illustrate how customers can apply some of the key licensing principles covered in this guide.
+This section introduces a few advanced SQL Server 2017 licensing scenarios to help illustrate how customers can apply some of the key licensing principles covered in this guide.
 For detailed licensing terms and additional licensing guidance applicable to more specific software deployment scenarios, refer to the Microsoft Product Terms.

-Licensing SQL Server for High Availability
+Licensing SQL Server for high availability

 SQL Server software can be configured so that if one server fails, its processing will be picked up, recovered and continued by another server.
-All editions of SQL Server 2016 provide basic high availability features including backup log shipping, database mirroring and/or two-node failover clustering.
-Advanced (AlwaysOn) high availability features in SQL Server 2016 Enterprise Edition include enhanced support for multiple, active (readable) secondary servers and support for multi-site failover clustering.
+All editions of SQL Server 2017 on Windows provide basic high availability features including backup log shipping, database mirroring and/or two-node failover clustering.
+Advanced (Always On) high availability features in SQL Server 2017 Enterprise Edition include support for multiple, active (readable) secondary servers and support for multi-site failover clustering.